-In ImageMagick V6 (on the RPi) there are various available image similarity metrics.
+In ImageMagick V6 (on the RPi) there are various available image-similarity metrics.
 PSNR (Peak Signal-to-Noise Ratio) is widely regarded as probably the best of those.
-(Note that on the Mac I have V7 and thus also SSIM available too.)
+(Note that on the Mac I have V7 and thus also SSIM available.)

 Using PSNR, I refuse to generate a lo-fi image that looks too different to the full-fat version, in this case setting an empirically-determined threshold of 15dB.
-It may be better to generate a near-lossless version of the image and compare against that instead, to avoid the effect of accumulating artifacts, but at least the current scheme doesn't need to generate any extra temporary images.
+It may be better to generate a near-lossless version of the image and compare against that instead, to avoid the effect of accumulating artefacts, but at least the current scheme does not need to generate any extra temporary images.

 (Wikipedia claims that "Acceptable values for wireless transmission quality loss are considered to be about 20 dB to 25 dB".)

-In future I could also use this as previously envisaged to force futher compression when an autogenerated image is "too good", ie better and heavier than it need be, especially for JPEGs.
+In future I could also use this as previously envisaged to force further compression when an autogenerated image is "too good", ie better and heavier than it need be, especially for JPEGs.